Defect Fusion and Casimir Energy in Higher Dimensions: Fusing Line Defects at

 where $i=1,\ldots,N_f$ and we will use $N = N_f c_d$ with $c_d$ being the number of components of a Dirac fermion in $d$ dimensions, i.e. $c_d=2^{[\frac{d}{2}]}$, where $[\frac{d}{2} ]$ is the greatest integer less than or equal to $\frac{d}{2}$.
 As was shown in \cite{Giombi:2022vnz}, in $d = 4 - \epsilon$ expansion, the Wilson line defect for the scalar field $s(x)$ has a fixed point.
 The couplings (both bulk and defect) at the fixed point are given below,

+{where the correction $H$ to the line defect fixed point coupling $H$ is given in \eqref{HNextorder}}.
 Note that the defect preserves the $U(N_f)$ global symmetry in the bulk but breaks the $\mZ_2$ parity symmetry since $s(x)$ is parity odd.
 Correspondingly, there are two inequivalent conformal scalar Wilson lines related by parity.
 We refer to them as $\cD^\pm$ which are defined by fixed point couplings $h=\pm h_*$ respectively.

 Following the same reasoning as in the scalar $O(N)$ model case, it can be shown that for $r \neq 0$, both of the lines in \eqref{GNYlinecoupleaction} must flow individually to one of the two conformal defects $\cD^\pm$.
 By inspecting the diagrams, it is easy to see that their fusion products are identical to the scalar theory when both the defects are aligned (or anti-aligned) in the same $O(N)$ direction.
 However the defect Casimir energy will be different, due to one additional diagram (last diagram in Figure~\ref{1ptMagnGNdiagrams1}), compared to the $O(N)$ model case.
 For simplicity, we will choose the defect and bulk regulators to satisfy $a_D \Lambda_T=1$ below.